BrittanyTinnin/freelance-developer-guide/README.md

-# The Freelancer Developer Guide
+# The Freelance Developer Guide

 ### Purpose